Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/README.md

 ## [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/)

 ### [Before you begin](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
 - A compatible Linux host.
-[Ubuntu Server 24.04 LTS](https://ubuntu.com/download/server)
+(I am using [Ubuntu Server 24.04 LTS](https://ubuntu.com/download/server))
 - 2 GB or more of RAM per machine.
 - 2 CPUs or more for control plane machines and minimum 1 CPU for worker node.
-- Full network connectivity between all machines in the cluster. (ping test)
+- Full network connectivity between all machines in the cluster.
+(Please do ping test)
 - Unique hostname, MAC address, and product_uuid for every node.([Change IP & Hostname](unique.md))
 - Certain [ports](https://kubernetes.io/docs/reference/networking/ports-and-protocols/) are open on your machines.